How to Get Rid of Dog Anal Gland Smell

 One efficient way of getting rid of dog anal gland smell, as mentioned, is expressing dog anal glands.
 As a matter of fact, you can even express anal glands in dogs on your own.
-Keep in mind that manually expressing your dog’s anal the wrong way or too often may cause inflammation and may eventually scar tissues around it and clog the anal sacs even more.
+So, how do you express dog anal glands?
+Before, starting, keep in mind that manually expressing your dog’s anal the wrong way or too often may cause inflammation and may eventually scar tissues around it and clog the anal sacs even more.
 Expressing your dog’s anal gland must only be done when they are not emptying it intrinsically and if there is a smell already.
 You can consult your vet to see if you should be expressing your dogs anal glands and how often.

 How to Express Dog Anal Glands: Expressing anal glands in dogs is easier done with two people present.
+Before starting, make sure both people know how to express dog anal glands so that the process can be as quick and efficient as possible.
 Have one person secure the dog standing and hold up their tail.
 Meanwhile, put on gloves and apply lubricant to your index finger.
 Gently insert your finger into your dog’s anus and use your tub to rub the outside of the anus.
 According to River Road Veterinary Clinic, the anal glands are located at approximately the 4 o’clock and 8 o’clock area and are typically the size of a grape.

 Once located, express your dog’s anal gland by gently squeeze your thumb and index finger.
 You will notice fluid will start to expel just inside the anus.
 It is important not to block this with your index finger, but you might want to place a paper towel in front to prevent unpleasant surprises from squirting backwards onto you.
 Look out for thick or discolored fluid which can be a sign of a deeper problem.
 Be sure to clean the area afterwards with pet wipes or a pet-safe shampoo and water after you express anal glands in dogs.